alohacocoa/Empirical-Analysis-of-Human-Rights-Law/README.md

 # Data manipulation
 ## R set-up
 First, we clear the R environment and set the system language to English.
+In addition, we activate libraries which we need for the subsequent coding.
 ```{r}
 #this clears the environment
 rm(list = ls())